Air & Space Museum

 Little Wings: Plane Spotting

-Let your child’s curiosity take flight and join us at Exploration of Flight to explore the amazing world of airplanes!
-Join us on the third Saturday of the month for a plane spotting adventure.
-Participants will learn about the different parts of an airplane and how airports work.
-Then it’s off to the tarmac to spot real planes in action – watch them take off, land and soar through the skies at Centennial Airport!
+Watch your child’s curiosity soar at Exploration of Flight and explore the amazing world of aviation!
+Participants will learn about the different parts of an airplane, how airports work and tarmac safety.
+Then it’s off to spot real planes in action!
+Watch them take off, land and fly through the skies at Centennial Airport.

 Buy Tickets*

-Wings’ Members: Sign in to receive 50% off tickets!
+Wings’ Members, remember to sign in to receive 50% off tickets!

-Doors open at 10:20 a.m.
-Program begins promptly at 10:35 a.m.
+Doors open at 10:00 a.m. and the program begins promptly at 10:15 a.m.

 Supported by:

-This program is designed for children aged 3-6 years old and their guardians.
+*This program is designed for children aged 3-6 years old and their guardians.
 Siblings are welcome to participate.
 Adults must accompany children at all times.
 All attendees must purchase a program ticket; general admission to Exploration of Flight is included with program ticket.
 A significant portion of this activity takes place outdoors on the tarmac.
-Weather appropriate clothing, water, sunscreen and hats are recommended.
+Weather-appropriate clothing, water, sunscreen and hats are recommended.
 Some binoculars will be available for use, and feel welcome to bring your own binoculars.

 Get updates and special offers